 Creativeo – to help businesses discover untapped opportunities to grow their businesses.

-Core values are principles that help the organization be clear on “how do we go about doing our business?” – this is an area
+Core values are principles that help the organization be clear on "how do we go about doing our business?" – this is an area companies tend to fail as they write lofty values that lack clarity and inspiration.

 Instead of core values, think about core behaviours, that you can observe and keep one another accountable.